UDora: A Unified Red Teaming Framework against LLM Agents by Dynamically Hijacking Their Own Reasoning: Ablation Study

 \section{Ablation Study}

-\paragraph{Different Number of Locations for Noise Insertion.} Varying the number of locations for noise insertion affects the pattern of successful attacks, as demonstrated in~\Cref{tab:injecagent_ablation} for the InjecAgent dataset.
+\textbf{Different Number of Locations for Noise Insertion.} Varying the number of locations for noise insertion affects the pattern of successful attacks, as demonstrated in~\Cref{tab:injecagent_ablation} for the InjecAgent dataset.
 While Joint optimization generally delivers similar performance when using different number of locations, but if success is counted whenever at least one setting (ranging from 1 to 4 locations) succeeds, the ASR for direct harm reaches 98\%, and 94\% for data stealing, which shows that there is actually little overlap among the successful cases.
 Additionally, as shown in~\Cref{tab:agentharm_ablation}, using more locations for noise insertion on the AgentHarm dataset demonstrates enhanced attack efficiency.

-\paragraph{Different Optimization Modes.} In scenarios involving malicious observation, such as InjecAgent as shown in~\Cref{tab:injecagent_ablation}, Sequential Optimization proves more effective than Joint Optimization.
+\textbf{Different Optimization Modes.} In scenarios involving malicious observation, such as InjecAgent as shown in~\Cref{tab:injecagent_ablation}, Sequential Optimization proves more effective than Joint Optimization.
 Conversely, in scenarios of malicious instruction like AgentHarm—where the model may refuse the request—Joint Optimization significantly outperforms Sequential Optimization, as detailed in~\Cref{tab:agentharm_ablation}.

-\paragraph{Attack Efficiency.} As indicated in~\Cref{fig:iteration}, we calculate the average number of optimization iterations required for a successful attack with \name on a subset where attacks are consistently successful across different numbers of locations.
+\textbf{Attack Efficiency.} As indicated in~\Cref{fig:iteration}, we calculate the average number of optimization iterations required for a successful attack with \name on a subset where attacks are consistently successful across different numbers of locations.
 It is observed that whether using Sequential or Joint Optimization, no more than 30 iterations are necessary to achieve a successful attack on an LLM agent, showcasing extreme efficiency of \name.
 Notably, on AgentHarm, \name with Joint Optimization requires fewer than 10 iterations on average to conduct a successful attack, which demonstrates the importance of using models' own reasoning style to attack themselves.
+To further evaluate computational efficiency, we find that the main per-iteration cost stems from optimizing the adversarial string (similar to the GCG attack~\cite{zou2023universal}) rather than the response collection (query).
+For example, on the AgentHarm dataset with LLaMA 3.1, the average times per iteration are 3.48 seconds for query and 11.22 seconds for optimization, while on InjecAgent, these are 5.57 and 5.97 seconds, respectively.
+With the Ministral model, the corresponding times are 2.49 and 6.04 seconds on AgentHarm, and 6.86 and 8.18 seconds on InjecAgent.
+In practice, updating the reasoning less frequently (e.g., every 10 steps) or generating only the first 100 reasoning tokens per query can further reduce computational overhead.